DataDog/trace-examples/python/README.md

 In order to collect traces, you can spin up an agent.

-In order to provide the datadog api key, an environment variable `DATADOG_API_KEY` has to be set.
+In order to provide the datadog api key, an environment variable `DD_API_KEY` has to be set.
 You can use your `.bashrc` or `.bash_profile` files.

 From this folder: